Qaffin

 Qaffin (قفّين) is a Palestinian town located 22 km northeast of Tulkarm in the Tulkarm Governorate in the northwestern West Bank.
 The town is an agricultural town.
-According to the Palestinian Central Bureau of Statistics, its population consisted over 8,387 inhabitants in 2007 and 10,690 in 2017.
+According to the Palestinian Central Bureau of Statistics, its population was over 8,387 in 2007 and 10,690 in 2017.
 The built-up area of the town is 1,000 dunams.

 History

 Ceramics from the Byzantine era have been found here.

 In 1265, Qaffin was one of the estates given by Sultan Baibars to his followers after his victory over the Crusaders.
 Half of Qaffin was given to emir Rukn al-Din Baibars al-Mu'izzi.

 Ottoman era

 In 1517 the village was incorporated into the Ottoman Empire with the rest of Palestine.
 During the 16th and 17th centuries, Turabay Emirate (1517-1683), which encompassed also the Jezreel Valley, Haifa, Jenin, Beit She'an Valley, northern Jabal Nablus, Bilad al-Ruha/Ramot Menashe, and the northern part of the Sharon plain.

 In the 1596 Ottoman tax-records a village named Qaffin appeared part of the nahiya (subdistrict) of Jenin under the liwa' (district) of Lajjun, with a population of 27 Muslim households.
 They paid taxes on a number of products, including wheat, barley, summer crops, olives, goats and beehives, in addition to occasional revenues and a press for olive oil or grape syrup; a total of 9,000 akçe.

 In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya of Shafa al-Gharby.

 In 1882, the PEF's Survey of Western Palestine described the village, then named Kuffin as: "A good sized village on the low hills east of the Plain of Sharon, with a well on the south side.
 It has rock cut tombs, and a palm grows near the village."